Dressage rules at Hobbyhorse Slovakia events developed by HOBBYHORSE COMMUNITY

 5. RULES OF THE COMPETITION

-• The competitor must enter and exit the arena through the marked ENTRANCE gate.
+• The competitor must enter and exit the arena through the marked ENTRANCE – the entrance gate after being called by the referee – e.g. with a sound signal, bell, etc.

 • The performance begins and ends with a salute to the judge, at which the rider nods his head and/or lowers one hand from the reins.